draky-dev/docs/docs/reference/configuration-files.md

   variable will be available, then you can reference this configuration file here by its `id`.
 - `version` –> `str, optional`: Configuration files can also have a versioning information.

-[Addon](/docs/reference/addons/about) is a special type of configuration file.
+An [addon](/docs/reference/addons/about) is a special type of configuration file.

-It does everything that normal configuration files do, but additionally it indicates the addon location.
+It does everything that normal configuration files do, but additionally it indicates the addon's location.

 ## Example